Future Planning For Special Needs Children And Adults

 To promote your child’s safety and security, you may need to proactively plan and finalize guardianship arrangements by the time they are 18 years of age.
 The state of North Carolina emphasizes that guardianship arrangements be as limited as possible.
 While some special needs adults may only need a guardianship for financial matters, a more disabled person will need a higher level of custodianship.

-There are a variety of special needs trust types that can safeguard assets for your adult special needs child.
+People lose access to certain government benefits if they hold too much money in the bank (as little as $2,000 for an individual).
+There are a variety of special needs trust types that can safeguard assets for your adult special needs child or loved one.
 Establishing a special needs trust can hold funds that a trustee uses to pay for the beneficiary’s needs while keeping them eligible for benefit programs such as:

 - Social Security Disability Income (SSDI)